 20 years old: I decided to go to college.
 At the age of 21, I created my first international campaign.
 At 22, I dropped out of college – it looked like something very old and I felt like I wasting my time.
 After I turned 23, I went back to the chalk board and re-learned how to develop websites – the technology had changed a lot since the last time I studied HTML, CSS and PHP.
 Hmmm… at 24, I got married.

 With 25, I became the Brazilian

 design curator more followed and

 (Follow me there, by the way.
 I promise to just post cool stuff! )

 Then, at 26, I got divorced.
 When I was 27, I created a digital start-up oriented to small businesses.
 It was a short term intense experience!
 At 28, I finally understood that I couldn’t be just a designer anymore, but still didn’t know exactly what I should do.
 At 29, I directed my first (and my second, and my third) campaign with Brazilian celebrities.

-Today, I’m 30 years old (almost 31), and I no longer consider myself just an art director, or a designer, or a developer.
+Today, I’m 31 years old and evolves my career into UX design, I am currently working on the creation of a revolutionary digital bank and I no longer consider myself just an art director, or a designer, or a developer.
 I consider myself a storyteller.
 It doesn’t matter the media, if it’s gonna be printed or on screen.
 Online or offline.
 Mobile or desktop.
 Illustrated or photographed.
 Or drawn.
 Or scrawled.
 Or, just planned ideas in a post it.